Kl4rry/ferrite/README.md

 - [ ] A gui built with wgpu and [cosmic-text](https://crates.io/crates/cosmic-text)

 ### TODO list
 Make window scroll to the right so cursor stays in view.
+Switch to event loop from iterator api.